-Several reliefs are available to reduce or defer capital gains tax on the disposal of a trading business.Paul Whitehead, Partner - Private Client
+Several reliefs are available to reduce or defer capital gains tax on the disposal of a trading business.Damian Bloom, Partner - Head of Private Client

-If you’re leaving the UK, it’s often better to delay disposing of assets until you’re sure you’ll be gone for long enough.Damian Bloom, Partner - Private Client
+If you’re leaving the UK, it’s often better to delay disposing of assets until you’re sure you’ll be gone for long enough.Damian Bloom, Partner - Head of Private Client